Environmental Projects

 The Black Gum is listed as vulnerable under the Biodiversity Conservation Act 2016 (NSW) and Environmental Protection & Biodiversity Conservation Act 1999 (Cth) due to a number of key threatening processes.
 Land clearing for agriculture and urban expansion can greatly impact on the species by reducing its range whilst competition with weed species such as Blackberry (Rubus spp.), Phalaris (Phalaris aquatica), Cocksfoot (Dactylis glomerata), Willow (Salix spp.) and Scotch Broom (Cytisus scoparius) can reduce its recruitment in those first few years of life.
 In small communities such as those present in our region, hybridisation with related species such as Ribbon Gum (Eucalyptus viminalis) and Snow Gum (Eucalyptus pauciflora) can lower genetic fitness of the Black Gum which increases their risk of extinction.

-Black Gums Perthville.jpg
+Perthville Black Gums August 2024

-Image: Black Gums (Eucalyptus aggregata) at the Perthville Black Gum Offset Site in August 2022 BRC©
+Image: Black Gums (Eucalyptus aggregata) at the Perthville Black Gum Offset Site in August 2024 BRC©

 Precious Seeds